Azure-Samples/azure-search-openai-demo/docs/deploy_lowcost.md

     Enter a name that will be used for the resource group.
     This will create a new folder in the `.azure` folder, and set it as the active environment for any calls to `azd` going forward.

+    > **Important:** To use Azure Developer CLI, you need to authenticate with Azure first.
+You can do this by running the command `azd auth login --use-device-code`, which will prompt you to enter a device code in a browser.

+    ```shell
+    azd auth login  --use-device-code
+    ```

 2. Use the free tier of App Service:

     ```shell